 Acquisitions may fall under Finnish national merger control, as stipulated in the Act on Competition Restrictions, provided that provisions on EC merger control are not applicable and that certain turnover-related criteria established in the Act on Competition Restrictions are met.
 The Act on Monitoring Foreign Corporate Acquisitions in Finland can in some cases also become applicable.

 There are several public sources of information on companies available in Finland, including the public trade register maintained by the Finnish Patent and Registration Office, the Competition Authority, court records, the real estate register, etc. Information from these sources may often be obtained free of charge or for a minor administrative fee, and, for example, the trade and real estate registers are available to subscribers online.
 Moreover, even though not often available online, the share and shareholders' registers of all private and public limited companies are public information.
 However, such information must be requested directly from the company in question, which may charge an administrational fee for supplying said information.

 As of the beginning of 2005, Finnish listed companies adhere to the International Financial Reporting Standards (IFRS).
-Many other non-listed companies also comply with the IFRS reporting standards, but may also apply the national Finnish Accounting Standards (FAS).
+Many other non-listed companies also comply with IFRS.